 Self-awareness.
 When you have self-awareness, you know what it is that makes you tick.
 You know what makes you get worked up and what makes you get frustrated.
-Having self-awareness will help you to remain being a stronger person who is better able to perform their position.
+Having self-awareness will help you to remain a stronger person who is better able to perform your position.
 You will be able to identify your strengths and weaknesses and compensate for them where necessary.

 Patience.
 As the saying goes, patience is a virtue.
 In any type of career, government jobs included, having patience is a skill that everyone needs.
 It’s important to remember that good things come to those who wait, and sometimes there are delays in change and things can move slowly, especially when it comes to the government.

 Stress management.
-Any job, and especially those for the federal government, can become stressful.
+Any job, especially those for the federal government, can become stressful.
 It’s important that employees know how to de-stress so that it doesn’t get the better of them.
-There are a lot of things that can be done to de-stress, such as doing yoga, Tai Chi, journaling, mediating, and practicing breathing exercises.
+There are a lot of things that can be done to de-stress, such as doing yoga, Tai Chi, journaling, meditating, and practicing breathing exercises.
 Find out what works for you and then use it when you feel the stress of the job, or even your home life, growing.

 Leadership skills.
 Being a great leader means being able to bring out the best in others.
 Every good leader knows how to effectively motivate people, bring out their best skills, and have them contribute as a team.
 This is a skill that is invaluable, especially for those who want to be promoted to higher positions within the government.